sethschori/sethschori.github.io/docs/other/do-something.md

 - Bring your own smartphone, laptop, and headphones.
 - Register directly with the DNC by [signing up here](https://events.democrats.org/event/569897/) for the Oct 27th shift from 2-4 PM.
 - We encourage you to have done a previous phonebank (available every day of the week, 6-8 PM on weekdays and 2-4 PM on weekends).
 But no worries if you haven’t — first timers welcome!
-- If Sunday the 27th is your first phonebank, there _will_ be an on online training in the beginning from the DNC that will take about 45 minutes.
+- If Sunday the 27th is your first phonebank, there _will_ be an on online training over Zoom at 2:00 from the DNC that will take about 45 minutes.
 ## Letter Writing (2:00-4:00)
 We'll most likely write letters provided by Vote Forward, to Pennsylvania or one of the tight Congressional races in New York.